klaytonfaria/webpack-exclude-assets-plugin/README.md

 ## Why?

-When we have css, scss, sss, stylus or some style file as an entry for example, using some plugin to extract chunck as a separeted file as [`mini-css-extract-plugin`](https://github.com/webpack-contrib/mini-css-extract-plugin) or [`extract-text-webpack-plugin`](https://github.com/webpack-contrib/extract-text-webpack-plugin), Webpack give us as a output a js file with some empty functions.
-I think that's files does'nt matter for us, so this plugin removes it.  :)
+When we have css, scss, sss, stylus or some style file as an entry, for example, using some plugin to extract chunk as a separated file as [`mini-css-extract-plugin`](https://github.com/webpack-contrib/mini-css-extract-plugin) or [`extract-text-webpack-plugin`](https://github.com/webpack-contrib/extract-text-webpack-plugin), Webpack give us as an output a js file with some empty functions.
+I think that's files doesn't matter for us, so this plugin removes it. :)

 ## Configuration: